This post may contain affiliate links. Please read my disclosure for more info.

 Cold Brew vs. Espresso: Flavor

-For example, espresso serves as the base for popular coffees like cappuccino and latte.
-On the other hand, you can dilute cold brew with water or infuse it with nitrogen to make a delicious nitro cold brew.
+For instance, espresso is the foundation of favorites such as cappuccino and latte.
+Meanwhile, you can mix cold brew with water or add nitrogen to create a tasty nitro cold brew.

 Frequently Asked Questions